exolorethan/ethanexo/doc/descriptors.md

 - `deriveaddresses` takes as input a descriptor and computes the corresponding addresses.
 - `listunspent` outputs a specialized descriptor for the reported unspent outputs.
-- `getaddressinfo` outputs a descriptor for solvable addresses (since v0.18).
-- `importmulti` takes as input descriptors to import into a legacy wallet (since v0.18).
-- `generatetodescriptor` takes as input a descriptor and generates coins to it (`regtest` only, since v0.19).
-- `utxoupdatepsbt` takes as input descriptors to add information to the psbt (since v0.19).
-- `createmultisig` and `addmultisigaddress` return descriptors as well (since v0.20).
-- `importdescriptors` takes as input descriptors to import into a descriptor wallet (since v0.21).
-- `listdescriptors` outputs descriptors imported into a descriptor wallet (since v22).

 This document describes the language.
 For the specifics on usage, see the RPC documentation for the functions mentioned above.